saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 <!-- ------------------------ -->
-## 1.03 Setup saucectl to Run Tests on Sauce Labs
+## 1.03 Run Cypress Tests on Sauce Labs
 Duration: 0:07:00

 In this module, you will see how you can set up   saucectl on Sauce Labs VMs _or_ use saucectl along with Docker on your MacOS Computer.
 The basic steps include:

 * Setup an [example Cypress project](https://github.com/saucelabs/saucectl-cypress-example)
 * Install saucectl with `npm i -g saucectl`
+* Configure your test to run with `saucectl init`
 * Set your Sauce username and access key with `saucectl configure`
-* Update `.sauce/config.yml` with test suite information
+* Run your test suite with the command `saucectl run`

 _More detailed instructions are below_